tsuru/tsuru/docs/installing/adding-nodes.rst

 Adding Nodes
 ++++++++++++

-Nodes are a physical or virtual machines with a Docker installation.
+Nodes are physical or virtual machines with a Docker installation.

 Nodes can be either created manually, by provisioning a machine and installing Docker on it, in which case they have to be registered in tsuru.
 Or they can be